mbheinen/kube/README.md

 When writing Manifests, separate Operators based on how you want to manage the cluster (e.g. separate database from the app).
 It is good practice to use labels and set resource limits even though these things aren't required.
 Labels are arbitrary strings which become part of the object metadata.
 These are selectors which can then be used when checking or changing the state of objects.
 A good way to start learning Manifests is to copy an existing Kubernetes Manifests or [Helm](https://helm.sh/) chart and teak it.
 You'll get working examples running quickly while learning the configuration fields.

 A namespace is a segregation of resources, upon which resource quotas and permissions can be applied.
 Kubernetes objects may be created in a namespace or be cluster-scoped.
 Users can be limited by the object verbs allowed per namespace.
 Use namespaces to organize related components of your application.
 Kubernetes allows you to deploy into a namespace.
 If no namespace given, Kubernetes will deploy to the default namespace.

+## Application Design
+When designing applications to run on k8s, there are lots of things to consider.
+Here are some helpful guiding questions:

+  * Is my application as decoupled as it could be?
+  * Is there anything that could be taken out and made into its own container?
+  * Is each container transient and does it properly react when other containers are transient?
+If yes, test it out with Chaos Money.
+  * Can I scale any particular component to meet workload demand?
+  * Have I used the m

 ## Cloud Providers
 Lots of cloud providers have fully managed Kubernetes clusters.
 Here are some: